Graph theory

 Graph coloring

-A simple graph coloring is a way of coloring the vertices of a graph so that no two adjacent vertices are the same color.
+A simple graph coloring is a way of choosing colors for the vertices of a graph so that no adjacent vertices have the same color.
 The greedy_color() function finds a random graph coloring for a graph.
 The total number of colors, and an array of integers representing the colors, are returned in fields num_colors and colors (as integers between 1 and n).

 @drawsvg begin